pedrotgn/pyactor/doc/tutorial.rst

     h = create_host()

 Now we have a :class:`~.Host` in the 'h' variable.
+Actually, as Host objects are also actors, this call returns  a :class:`Proxy` that will manage that actor.
-It can create actors attached to itself.
+It can create actors attached
+to itself.
 To do that, we use the :meth:`~.Host.spawn` method.
-The first parameter is a string with the id of the actor that will identify it among the host so no repeated values are allowed.
+The first parameter is a string with the ID of the actor that will identify it among the host so no repeated values are allowed.
 The second is the class the actor will be instance of.
 In this case we create an actor which will be an :class:`Echo` and with the id 'echo1'::